3D-BioInfo-PT/3d-bioinfo-pt.github.io/programa/index.md

 <iframe src="https://maps.google.com/maps?q=ITQB%20NOVA&t=&z=13&ie=UTF8&iwloc=&output=embed" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>

-# How to get there?
+## How to get there?

+### By Train
-<b>By Train</b>: ITQB NOVA's complex main gate is located nearby to the Oeiras train station (around 1 km walk).
+ITQB NOVA's complex main gate is located nearby to the Oeiras train station (around 1 km walk).

+### By car
-<b>By car</b>: To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
+To reach ITQB from Lisbon you have to take A5 and leave the road at the Carcavelos access.
 Then, follow the signs to Nova Oeiras.
 <img src="https://www.itqb.unl.pt/contacts/mapa.jpg">

-# Registration
+## Registration
-Please fill this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeNnCrdssmhnatfJjnmoiWlbzXVZ8BursmvUvUOEMkTPN_c0A/viewform?usp=sf_link)">Registration form</a>.
+Inscriptions will be opened soon!
+Please fill this <a href="https://docs.google.com/forms/d/e/1FAIpQLSeNnCrdssmhnatfJjnmoiWlbzXVZ8BursmvUvUOEMkTPN_c0A/viewform?usp=sf_link)" target="_blank">Registration form</a>.

-### Conference: December 19th through 21st, 2022
+# Conference: December 19th through 21st, 2022

 <b>MORE INFORMATION SOON!</b>

-### Past editions
+# Past editions

 <a href="/edicoes_anteriores/">Previous Editions (then known as EJIBCE)</a>.